jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 ### Running Sqlite on Terminal
 1. Open up the sqlite3 app to run your code on the terminal.
 2. Type in .mode csv
 3. Make sure the downloaded folder is in your Users/your_username folder before proceeding.
-Type in ".import C:\Users\your_username\NBA-Data-Analysis-Project-SQL-\NBAA.csv better_nba" and press enter.
+Type in ".import C:\Users\your_username\NBA-Data-Analysis-Project-SQL-\NBAA.csv NBAA" and press enter.
 This imports the all the data into a table named better_nba for you to perform queries on later.
-If the previous codeline gives an error you can try ".import NBA-Data-Analysis-Project-SQL-/NBAA.csv better_nba" instead.
+If the previous codeline gives an error you can try ".import NBA-Data-Analysis-Project-SQL-/NBAA.csv NBAA" instead.
+4. Since the column, gp (games played) is stored as a string rather than an integer, we will have to create a newly, corrected table that has gp stored as an integer so that we can properly filter out players later on.
+First, do ""
-4. Then type in ".mode column" before pressing enter and type ".header on" before pressing enter.
+6. Then type in ".mode column" before pressing enter and type ".header on" before pressing enter.
 This will display the data in a more table-like structure instead of just comma seperated values.
-5. To verify if the data was imported correctly, you can do a simple query statement like "SELECT * FROM better_nba LIMIT 15;" which displays the first 15 rows of the table.
+7. To verify if the data was imported correctly, you can do a simple query statement like "SELECT * FROM better_nba LIMIT 15;" which displays the first 15 rows of the table.
-6. If the table shows up, then you are ready to do the other queries.
+8. If the table shows up, then you are ready to do the other queries.

 ### Performing the Queries
 1. We are going to create another table, league_wide_minute_stats, which contains the league wide average stats per minute to give us a metric to compare with some of the older players in the league.